Hidden Inheritance

 Performance by Nadia Freeman:

-Shivani will demonstrate how to incorporate your own art
+Shivani will demonstrate how to incorporate your own art in a virtual reality environment.

 Bookings are essential; please contact the gallery.